brson/rustmax/README.md

 Rust Extra is licensed

-    Apache-2.0 OR Apache-2.0 with LLVM-exception OR MIT OR CC0-1.0
+   CC0-1.0 OR MIT OR Apache-2.0 WITH LLVM-exception OR Apache-2.0

-All libraries included as dependencies of the `rustx` crate are permissively licensed under Apache-2.0 or weaker (e.g. MIT).
+All libraries included as dependencies of the `rustx` crate are permissively licensed under BSD-3-Clause, MIT, or weaker.

 Tools installed by the `rustx` command may have other licenses.